BKR Q1 2026 Earnings Call Summary | Stock Taper

 5. Notable Q&A Insights

-- Impact of Middle East Conflict: CEO Lorenzo Simonelli emphasized that energy security will become a foundational priority globally, leading to increased upstream investments and diversification of energy sources.
+• Impact of Middle East Conflict: Lorenzo Simonelli emphasized that energy security will become a foundational priority, driving increased upstream investment and diversification of energy sources.

-- IET Performance: Strong demand in Power Systems is expected to continue, with the potential for upside in 2026 orders due to robust infrastructure needs.
+• IET Performance: Strong demand for Power Systems is expected to continue, with potential upside to the 2026 order guidance due to robust infrastructure needs.